 In convening an Assembly, the ACRP members proclaim that religions and inter-religious cooperation are essential for a just and lasting peace amongst people and nations, and they can deepen their comprehension of their tasks and responsibilities all the more clearly.
 The members of ACRP become fully determined to take necessary actions for peace and the well-being of people in Asia-Pacific region after an Assembly has been held.
 It is because they are so faithful to the Assembly Declaration, which is adopted during the Assembly where specific recommendations for immediate actions are manifested.

 With the theme of ‘Peace and Religious Youth Leaders,’ ACRP Seoul Peace Education Center supports inter-religious youth leaders programs such as Religions for Peace Asia Interfaith Youth Peace Camp, Religious Youth Peace School, and Peace Pilgrimage.

-Theme: “Asian Religious Communities in Action: Moving Towards an Inclusive, Peaceful Asia”
+Theme: “Asian Religious Communities in Action: Moving towards an Inclusive, Healthy, Prosperous, Peaceful Asia”

 19-22 October 2021 | Tokyo, Japan/Online (Youth Assembly: 17th October, Women’s Assembly: 18th October)